 The filer shall notify the Commission of his or her decision to become a multiagency filer.
 This status shall continue until revoked by the filer.
-History: Added by Stats.
-1990, Ch.
-69.

 Regulations: 2 Cal.
 Code of Regs.
 Section 18732.5 2 Cal.
 Code of Regs.
 Section 18735.5